 Margaret Credle Thomas

-Margaret has worked for the Arlington Public Schools for six-years as the K-12 METCO (Metropolitan Council For Educational Opportunity) Director.
+Margaret has worked for the Arlington Public Schools previously as the K-12 METCO (Metropolitan Council For Educational Opportunity) Director and is now the Director of Diversity, Equity, and Inclusion.
 Her previous positions included METCO specialist for Wayland Public Schools, Assistant METCO Director for Lexington Public Schools, and Interim METCO Director for Brookline Public Schools.
-Margaret has a strong background in anti-racist education, having served as an IDEAS facilitator/trainer for over 15 years, to increase cultural sensitivity and effective teaching.
-She received her undergraduate degree from the University of Massachusetts/Boston and a Master of Science in Social Work from Simmons University.
-Her background also includes serving as a school social worker/adjustment counselor and as an adjunct professor at both Wheelock College and the Urban College of Boston.
+Additionally, she has been an adjunct professor for the former Wheelock College and Urban College of Boston.
+Margaret has a strong background in anti-racist education, having served as an IDEAS facilitator/trainer for over 19 years to increase cultural sensitivity and effective teaching.

 As Program Director of IDEAS, Karen works with a dedicated team of instructors to provide anti-bias education to schools and agencies.
 Karen has spent her career working with people across difference-as an International Project Leader for the Danish Volunteer Service, a social worker for adolescents and children in residential placements, a high school Spanish teacher for 32 years , a consultant for the Anti-Defamation League, and most recently, as the School Mediator and Coordinator of the Anti-Bias Team at Lincoln-Sudbury Regional HS.
 Karen holds a BA in Spanish with a minor in French and Education from City College of New York, an MA from the University of Pennsylvania and a social work degree from Københavns Socialpædagogiske Seminarium.

 Jennifer Battle Vautour